 There are 22 operating trains and more than 150 animations, such as an Amish barn-raising, a circus and parade, a ski resort, real moving water and fish, and a fire crew that comes to put out a house fire.

 My family calls the Experience the “ice cream museum.”
 It combines the fun of a please-touch museum with education and a frosty treat – what could be better?

 We started our Experience learning about the history and culture of western Lancaster County and the Susquehanna River Valley.
 Displays chronicle the history of Turkey Hill Dairy from its inception in 1931.
 Next we milked the mechanical cow and sat in the old milk delivery truck.

 Even better than the free treats was filming a commercial in front of a green screen.
 First, create your own flavor and get a code that you type in at each subsequent station.
-Moving on, give your ice cream a name and design the packaging.
+Next, give your ice cream a name and design the packaging.
 Finally, stand in front of an actual green screen and record your commercial, which can be emailed to you.
-My daughter loved it so much, she did it twice.
-Here’s her commercial:
+My daughter loved it so much, she did it twice!

 Where to Stay in Lancaster: Bird-In-Hand Family Inn

 The expansive grounds around the Bird-In-Hand Family Inn offer plenty of outdoor fun.
-There’s a large playground structure, a pond with a walking trail around it, a petting zoo, tennis courts, a basketball court, scooter and motorcycle rentals, an outdoor pool and fire pit, and miniature golf.
+There’s a large playground structure, a pond with a walking trail around it, a petting zoo, tennis courts, a basketball court, scooter and motorcycle rentals, a fire pit, and miniature golf.